marindie/marindie.github.io/_posts/Linux/2018-10-13-CentOS6-Apache-Tomcat-install-EN.md

 ---
 toc: true
-title: "Linux: Install Apache and Apache Tomcat on CentOS 6.5"
+title: " Install Apache and Apache Tomcat on CentOS 6.5"
 description: "This post will demonstrate how to install apache2.4.25 & tomcat 7.0.73 manually on CentOS 6.5"
 categories: [Linux]
 tags: [Apache, Tomcat]